-Fineness of Grind Gages & Physical Test Equipment
+Fineness of Grind Gauges & Adhesion Test Kits

-The ASTM D1210 test method is the main ASTM metmhod for Hegman style grind gage.
+The ASTM D1210 test method is the main ASTM metmhod for Hegman grind gauge.
 It is referenced in the test procedures of many manufacturers.
-The paint industries success with using the grind gage to determine that solids are dispersed in a vehicle quickly was noticed by other industries.
+The paint industries success with using the grind gauge to determine that solids are dispersed in a vehicle quickly was noticed by other industries.

 Gages by Industry

-Precision Gage & Tool Co. adapted gages for use in the ink (ASTM D1316) and other coatings industries.
-Other industries such as the food, cosmetic, pharmaceutical, nano material, adhesive, petroleum, battery and other slurry products now also use the Fineness of Grind Gages in many areas of manufacturing from QC and R&D applications to on the floor and in process testing.
+Precision Gage & Tool Co. adapted gauges for use in the ink (ASTM D1316) and other coatings industries.
+Other industries such as the food, cosmetic, pharmaceutical, nano material, adhesive, petroleum, battery and other slurry products now also use the Fineness of Grind Gauges in many areas of manufacturing from QC and R&D applications to on the floor and in process testing.

 Precision Gage & Tool also offers a variety of other physical test equipment items that include but are not limited to Wet Film Applicators and Cross-Cut Adhesion Test Kits.
 For a more extensive product listing download our Grind Gage Catalog or contact us.

-Follow this link for a basic grind gage chart showing the specifications and a description of the typical application for each grind gage category.
+Follow this link for a basic grind gauge chart showing the specifications and a description of the typical application for each grind gauge category.

 Scale and Units of Measurement

-Mils – The equivalent of .001 inches, the Mils Scale is the most widely used unit of measurement regarding fineness of grind gaging equipment.
+Mils – The equivalent of .001 inches, the Mils Scale is the most widely used unit of measurement regarding fineness of grind gauging equipment.

 Microns – For a point of reference, 25 Microns is equal to 1 Mil.
 The commonly used Micron is usually rounded to .00004 inches for practical purposes of measurement.